 Ask questions that require long answers.
 While occasional yes-no answers may help, be sure to stay on track with questions requiring more detailed answers.
-Do this by using the what, how, when, where and perhaps why leads:
+Do this by using what, how, when, where, and perhaps why leads:

 - Tell me about your soil.

 - Describe your soil for me.

 - Is the soil part of your landscape or one that you brought in?

-- What is your soil like to water?
+- How does your soil react when you water it?

 - How do you care for your soil?

-- When did you amend your soil?
+- Have you/when did you amend your soil?

 - How often do you till your soil?

 - What do you add to the soil?

 - What worms or other living things do you see in the soil?